Quick trips for the time-poor

 Swimming holes abound in the Sunshine Coast Hinterland.
 Photo credit: Tourism and Events Queensland

 If waterfalls, rivers and volcanic mountains carpeted in 50 shades of green is your thing, the Sunshine Coast Hinterland might be your perfect weekend escape.
 Less than two hours north of Brisbane, the Sunny Coast Hinterland is the perfect mix of natural beauty and culture.
 The quaint, bohemian towns of Maleny and Montville provide ample opportunity to eat amazing food, drink local wine and shop for quirky treasures from local artisans.
-Further afield, Kenilworth and its surrounds is ideal for campers and four-wheel drivers, with riverside campsites and fun tracks that’ll take you through creek crossings and rainforest, with more than a few places to swim in crystal clear waterholes.
+Further afield, Kenilworth and its surrounds are ideal for campers and four-wheel drivers, with riverside campsites and fun tracks that’ll take you through creek crossings and rainforests, with more than a few places to swim in crystal clear waterholes.

 Eat: Kenilworth Bakery or Maleny Hotel

 Do: Kondalilla Falls circuit walk or shopping in charming Montville

 Tyres: Check out our Sunshine Coast Tyre Retailers